The Mayfield is currently undergoing a huge regeneration project, and the plans include a brand new park for the city.

 The Mayfield area has already seen vast improvements with the depot opening just last summer as a new venue for the city, generating £7.9m for the local economy in 2019 and attracting 225,000 people.
 This year, the space has become the hotspot of the town – with huge success surrounding Escape to Freight Island.

-It is hoped the park will be complete by 2023, with the wider project currently planned to unfold over the next ten to fifteen years.
+It is now expected that the park will be complete sometime in 2022, with the wider project currently planned to unfold over the next ten to fifteen years.